 Once your new programme is formally approved by the Programme Approval Committee, you should seek to market and promote your programme effectively to ensure you meet your recruitment targets in year one of operation.

-You will need to undertake the following actions with your College/School Marketing Team:
+You will need to undertake the following actions with your Faculty/School Marketing Team:

 - Create an outline course page/course pages on the University website for each programme;

 - Produce a prospectus entry – ideally this should be included in the prospectus for the year of launch, which will require careful alignment of the development timeframe with the publications schedule included in the Programme Development Timeline;